ThinkPad: Manufacturing

+In the 1990s and the early 2000s, the majority of IBM ThinkPad computers were manufactured at their own facilities in Mexico, Japan, and Scotland.
+IBM also assembled ThinkPads in the United States at their Research Triangle Park manufacturing plant in North Carolina, using both US and non-US components, especially for government and enterprise clients.
+When designed by IBM, some ThinkPads were manufactured by original equipment manufacturers, including Acer of Taiwan for some i Series models such as i 1200.

+Prior to the Lenovo acquisition of their PC business in 2005, IBM also has a joint venture facility in Shenzhen, China, with Great Wall Technology, named International Information Products Company (IIPC).
+The facility produces ThinkPads and other IBM computers for local and global markets.

-The majority of ThinkPad computers since the 2005 acquisition of the brand by Lenovo have been made in Mexico, Slovakia, India, and China.
+The majority of ThinkPad computers since the 2005 acquisition of the brand by Lenovo are manufactured in Mexico, Slovakia, India, and China.
 Lenovo employs ~300 people at a combined manufacturing and distribution center near its American headquarters.
 Each device made in this facility is labeled with a red-white-and-blue sticker proclaiming "Whitsett, North Carolina."

 In 2012, Lenovo produced a short run of special edition anniversary ThinkPads in Yonezawa, Yamagata, Japan, in partnership with NEC, as part of a larger goal to move manufacturing away from China and into Japan.

 In 2014, although sales rose 5.6 percent from the previous year, Lenovo lost its position as the top commercial notebook maker.
 However, the company celebrated a milestone in 2015 with the shipment of the 100 millionth unit of its ThinkPad line.

 In 2017, Lenovo launched a ThinkPad model to celebrate the 25th anniversary of the ThinkPad brand.
 It is based on the T470 and uses a similar keyboard to the 700C.

 In 2022, Lenovo launched the ThinkPad X1 Carbon Gen 10 Special Edition to celebrate the 30th anniversary of the ThinkPad brand.

 In 2023, Lenovo launched ThinkPad X1 Carbon 12 edition.

 In late 2024, Lenovo launched ThinkPad Carbon 13 Aura which is an upgrade from the previous Carbon 12 edition.

 2025 brought with it a new generation of the X1 Carbon, with the X1 Carbon Gen 13.
 Along with this, Lenovo released the X1 2-in-1 Gen 10, which utilizes a 360-degree hinge which allows the user to turn it into a tablet.